Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (c) Health care provider.
 A covered health care provider must comply with the applicable requirements of this subpart no later than April 20, 2005.

 ## § 164.316 Policies and procedures and documentation requirements.
 A covered entity or business associate must, in accordance with § 164.306:

 (b)(1) Standard: Documentation.
 (i) Maintain the policies and procedures implemented to comply with this subpart in written (which may be electronic) form; and

 (ii) If an action, activity or assessment is required by this subpart to be documented, maintain a written (which may be electronic) record of the action, activity, or assessment.

 (i) Time limit (Required).
 Retain the documentation required by paragraph (b)(1) of this section for 6 years from the date of its creation or the date when it last was in effect, whichever is later.

 (ii) Availability (Required).
-Make documentation available to those persons responsible for implementing the procedures to comply with this subpart.
+Make documentation available to those persons responsible for implementing the procedures to...

 ---